Eighteen Mile Island Loop

 Within an hour, we were gliding past the Caulkins Islands and were watching all of the activity at the cottages.
 Even though it was a Monday, most of the properties there had people present doing cottagey things.

 Another hour upriver and we were approaching the first set of whitewater at Cedar Rapids.
-Though the portage was only 60m long, we were able to line the boats up the northern bank, saving a bit of energy.
-It was in peak afternoon heat on a scorcher of a day, so we took a swim.
+Though the portage was only 60-meters long, we were able to line the boats up the northern bank, saving a bit of energy.
+It was in peak afternoon heat on a scorcher of a day, so we went swimming.
 We then took a break for a bit, had a snack, and fished for a while in and around the rapids.
 We got a couple of hits, but again had no luck bringing anything in.

 Here is a shot of some of the rapids from the top of the portage.